 The INFO block is a so-called "pseudo-block" which stores textual information about a real-time executive.
-The only file where the block can be placed is a main project file with a single EXEC block and so it belongs to the EXEC category.
+The only file where the block can be placed is a main project file with a single EXEC block.
+Therefore, the block is included in the EXEC library.